Phosphoribosylanthranilate isomerase: Inhibitors

-N-5'-phosphoribosylanthranilate isomerase complex)

 Homologous genes

 There are homologous genes which produce this enzyme in plant species such as Arabidopsis thaliana and Oryza sativa (Asian Rice).
 One form of bacterium it is found in Thermotoga maritima.

 Phosphoribosylanthranilate isomerase is also found in various forms of fungi such as Kluyveromyces lactis (yeast), Saccharomyces cerevisiae (yeast), and Ashbya gossypii.

 A list of genes encoding for PRAI can also be found on KEGG Enzyme database.